ASoldo/vue-vdebug/README.md

 Note: this is a demo for now.
 Manual formatting may be required (prettier, format document...).

-# Contributers are welcome ❤️❤️❤️:
+# Contributors are welcome ❤️❤️❤️!
 git -> https://github.com/ASoldo/vsc-vdebug